walkerselby/SCU-Double-Dips/README.md

 ## Future Updates (Coming Very Soon):

-- Make it with a Python GUI for easy access and for users to download locally as exe.
-Make it dynamic with computer notifications allowing refreshing very 20, 40, and 60 seconds to update seats which change pretty often.
+- Create a Python GUI for easy access and allow users to download it locally as an exe.
+Make it dynamic by allowing computer notifications to refresh every 20, 40, and 60 seconds to update seats that change frequently.

-- UI should use colored tags, filtering A-Z, and overall use SCU's color palette.
-Maybe convert from CSV to PDF format and make the TKinter GUI a PDF viewer opposed to rendering large amounts of CSV data (e.g. onwards of about 4,300 entries!) within the GUI itself.
+- The UI should use colored tags, A-Z filtering, and the SCU color palette in general.
+Perhaps convert CSV to PDF format and make the TKinter GUI a PDF viewer instead of rendering large amounts of CSV data (e.g. upwards of 4,300 entries!) within the GUI itself.

 <p align="center">
     <img width="50%" src="./images/gui-example.png">